geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab6_Ex2_Implement_Identity_Synch.md

 12. Select the **Manufacturing** group to open the **Manufacturing** group window.

 13. In the **Manufacturing** group window, note that it’s a mail-enabled security group that contains the three members that you assigned.
-Also note the message indicating that you can only manage this group in your on-premises environment using Active Directory users and groups (i.e. users and computers) or the Exchange admin center.
+Also note the message indicating that you can only manage this group in your on-premises environment using either Active Directory users and groups (i.e. Users and Computers) or the on-premises Exchange admin center.

 14. In the **Manufacturing** group window, select the **Members** tab.
 Note that the group has no owner (the system did not automatically assign Holly Spencer as the group owner); this will be different from the Purchasing distribution group that you’ll validate next.
 Also note the three members that you assigned to it.
 Close the **Manufacturing** group window.